 We are looking for dedicated and passionate individuals to join our team.
 This is an opportunity to address major global health challenges and learn effective advocacy skills.

-• Reliability, including promptness in responding to communications
+Reliability; promptness in responding to communications

-• Strong written and verbal communications skills
+Excellent written and verbal communications skills

-To apply, please submit the following via email to email@example.com:
+To apply, please submit the following via email to Keith Johnson, Director of Advocacy, at email@example.com: